 4.10.7 PMKSA Caching

-When performing FILS authentication, the STA may supply a list of PMK identifiers in the initial Authentication frame.
+Using FILS authentication, the STA supplies a list of PMK identifiers in itsAuthentication Request frame.
 Each PMK identifier names a PMKSA; the PMKSA contains a single PMK.
-If the AP has retained an identified PMKSA and wishes to facilitate a faster connection, it indicates use of a single identified PMKSA in its Authentication frame back to the STA.
+If the AP has retained an identified PMKSA and wishes to facilitate a faster connection, it indicates use of a single identified PMKSA in its Authentication Response frame.
 The STA and AP then use the PMK from the cached PMKSA in FILS handshaking to mutually authenticate.
 FILS authenticators that support PMK caching identify themselves to STAs using a cache identifier.
 A STA that has successfully established a PMKSA at an AP identifying a particular FILS authenticator can attempt to use PMK caching in a subsequent attempt at an AP that uses the same cache identifier.

 Instruct the editor to make the following change to 6.3.5.2.2, 6.3.5.3.2 and 6.3.5.5.2: